 In this photo, again taken at the old port downtown, more than one conveyor-belt-equipped CJ-3B sits dockside waiting to be loaded onto the Ingrid Weide.
 The ship's name suggests a possible European ownership and destination.

-These conveyor Jeeps were typically used for loading baggage at airports (see Airport Jeeps of the 1960s.)
+These Hoveyor Jeeps were built in South Bend, Indiana, and typically used for loading baggage at airports (see Airport Jeeps of the 1960s.)
 I would be interested in finding photos of these Jeeps in use at European airports.

 A picture apparently taken from the bridge of the Ingrid Weide, shows a conveyor Jeep on its way down into the hold.
 Waiting on the dock are a Willys wagon and pickup.
 Their grilles suggest a date of 1957-58 for these photos.